Submitting service requests

 From Smart IT, you can search and view the BMC Digital Workplace Catalog service requests from Global search, Smart Recorder and My profile.
 As a Smart IT administrator, you need to configure the CCS forms to display the DWP requests in Smart IT.
 For more information, see Integrating Smart IT with BMC Digital Workplace Catalog service request.

 After a service request is submitted, any defined notifications, approval requests, and fulfillment processes are triggered.
 During the approval process, you can view the approval status by clicking Show Approvers in the notification at the top of the request.
 Active and closed fulfillment process steps appear on the Fulfillment tab at the bottom of the request details.
 (If you just submitted the request, fulfillment steps begin to appear the next time you open the request details.
 Additional process steps that were bypassed because they did not meet conditions defined by the administrator are not shown.)
-You can track the progress of the request against its due date by monitoring the SLA Progress bar, as explained in Monitoring the Service Level Agreement in Smart IT.
+You can track the progress of the request against its due date by monitoring the SLA Progress bar, as explained in SLA progress bar in Smart IT.

 Due to possible dependencies in the approval and fulfillment processes defined in the SRD, much of the information in a service request cannot be edited, including the customer name, contact name, and responses to questions.
 You can post notes to the Activity stream, but you cannot change the status of a request, except to cancel it.
 If necessary, from the request details, you can request the same service again for the same customer.